-The band is made from a high quality silicone with a smooth matte texture and a metal buckle.
+The band is made from high-quality silicone with a smooth matte texture and a metal buckle.
 The band initially came in a standard (Extra Large) size but allows for the ability to cut the band according to a set of measurements you can take.
 It was very simple, but it was very fiddly!

 The face itself is a very narrow and simple design with a quite noticeable lack of buttons.
-Upon experimentation, you’ll find that the rounded rectangle on the left is a touch sensitive botton that wakes up the screen.
+Upon experimentation, you’ll find that the rounded rectangle on the left is a touch-sensitive button that wakes up the screen.
 I actually found this refreshing.
 Super simple in design.

 The display is just a series of LED lights.
 No touch screen, no fancy graphics, just simplicity.
 The Polar Loop 2 only says what it needs to say and no more.

 I found that I can get 8 full days of usage out of the watch before it needs charging which to me, was pretty good.
 I feel like a watch with a display like this should be able to run forever!
 But, 8 days wasn’t bad.